-There’s no fee to appeal to the SST.
+There’s no fee to appeal to the Social Security Tribunal (SST).

-But, you’ll have to pay costs related to your appeal such as:
+But you may have to pay costs related to your appeal if you:

-- making photocopies of documents you want to send to us
+- make photocopies of documents you want to send to us

-- sending documents to us by Canada Post or a courier service
+- send documents to us by Canada Post or a courier service

-- translating documents into either English or French
+- translate documents into either English or French

 In very rare cases, if you must attend a hearing, you may be able to get reimbursed for travel expenses, living expenses or lost income.
 The SST chairperson decides if there are special reasons that justify a reimbursement under section 63 of the Department of Employment and Social Development Act.
 Learn about these special situations in our policy on reimbursement of expenses and payment of allowances.